michelecasertano/FearOfTheDark/README.md

  --- | ---

-Version 1 (MVP)
-UI
-Player health loaded top of screen
-Player has 5 hearts
-If player is damaged, one heart is lost
-Score set to zero

-Starting the game
-Player clicks anywhere on screen
-First room is loaded
-In room: player (LHS middle of screen)
-Rhs of the room 4 monsters appear

-Moving the player around
-Player presses ‘W’ character turn up and moves up Player presses ‘A’ character turns left and moves left Player presses ‘D’ character turns right and moves right Player presses ‘S’ character turns down and moves down If the player hits a wall / player cannot move forward

-Attacking a foe
-Player presses spacebar to use the sword
-Sword direction depends on the direction the player if facing Player cannot move while using the sword
-If there is a collision between foe and sword, foe is damaged If foe health is zero, foe dies.
-Score is increased

-Foe chasing and attacking the player (worm)
-Foe looks for where player is
-Foe gets closer to player
-If foe collides with player, player is damaged
-Foe moves slower than player

-Player dies
-Player health is equal or less than zero
-Player disappears from screen
-Game over screen appears (‘YOU DIED’)
-Player can start again the game

-Defeating a room
-Last enemy is killed
-Room score increases +1
-Door opens to the right
-Player enters door and access the next room

-Wireframe
+### Version 1 (MVP)
+*UI*
+1. Player health loaded top of screen
+2. Player has 5 hearts
+3. If player is damaged, one heart is lost
+4. Score set to zero

+*Starting the game*
+1. Player clicks anywhere on screen
+2. First room is loaded
+3. In room: player (LHS middle of screen)
+4. RHS of the room 4 monsters appear

+*Moving the player around*
+1. Player presses ‘W’ character turn up and moves up
+2. Player presses ‘A’ character turns left and moves left
+3. Player presses ‘D’ character turns right and moves right
+4. Player presses ‘S’ character turns down and moves down
+5. If the player hits a wall / player cannot move forward

+*Attacking a foe*
+1. Player presses spacebar to use the sword
+2. Sword direction depends on the direction the player if facing
+3. Player cannot move while using the sword
+4. If there is a collision between foe and sword, foe is damaged
+5. If foe health is zero, foe dies.
+6. Score is increased

+*Foe chasing and attacking the player (worm)*
+1. Foe looks for where player is
+2. Foe gets closer to player
+3. If foe collides with player, player is damaged
+4. Foe moves slower than player

+*Player dies*
+1. Player health is equal or less than zero
+2. Player disappears from screen
+3. Game over screen appears (‘YOU DIED’)
+4. Player can start again the game

+*Defeating a room*
+1. Last enemy is killed
+2. Room score increases +1
+3. Door opens to the right
+4. Player enters door and access the next room

+### Wireframes